jateen67/microservice/README.md

 **Authentication Service**

 This is a service that simulates attempting to "sign in" a user given the proper credentials.
-When the user sends a request, a username and password is sent alongside it (admin@example.com/verysecret).
-The service will take these credentials and compare them to the credentials stored in a Postgres database to try to find a match.
+When the user sends a request, a username and password is sent alongside it (admin@example.com/password123).
+The service will take these credentials, which are hashed using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, and compare them to the credentials stored in a Postgres database to try to find a match.
 If there is a match, then a success message will be sent to the client.

 The Broker and Authenticator communicate with one another via JSON.